ylxdzsw/hap/readme.txt

 === Experiment VI.E ===

-Experiment Summary: We evaluate the impact of our computation and communication time estimation on the strategy found by HiDup.
+Experiment Summary: We evaluate HiDup, DeepSpeed and FastMoE on 2 machines with different batch sizes.

 Software: Same as in Experiment VI.D

+Hardware:
+    - 100Gbps RDMA network (Dell Z9100-ON)
-Hardware: Same as in Experiment VI.D
+    - Others are the same as in Experiment VI.D

 Workflow:
-    1. Change "profile_noise" in "config.py" to the noise level.
-For example, "profile_noise = 0.8" corresponds to "Noise level 80%" in Table I.
+    1. Change "batch_size" in "config.py".
-    2. Follow steps 1 to 8 of Experiment VI.B to collect the results for the strategy based on the noisy estimated times.
-Repeat 10 times under the same noise level and calculate the average relative time.
+    2. Follow steps 1 to 10 of Experiment VI.B to collect the results with the batch size specified in step 1.
-    3. Repeat steps 1 and 2 with different noise levels to collect data for Table I.
+    3. Repeat steps 1 and 2 with different batch sizes to collect data for Figure 10.

 === Experiment VI.F ===

+Experiment Summary: We evaluate HiDup, DeepSpeed and FastMoE on 2 machines with mixed precision training.

+Software: Same as in Experiment VI.E

+Hardware: Same as in Experiment VI.E

+Workflow:
+    1. Edit "config.py" and set "fp16" to "True".
+    2. Follow steps 1 to 10 of Experiment VI.B to collect the results with mixed precision training enabled.
+    3. Repeat steps 1 and 2 with different noise levels to collect data for Table II.

+=== Experiment VI.G ===

+Experiment Summary: We analyze the per-iteration time of HiDup, DeepSpeed and FastMoE on 2 machines.

+Software: Same as in Experiment VI.E

+Hardware: Same as in Experiment VI.E

+Workflow:
+    1. Edit "config.py" and set "trace" to "True".
+    2. Follow steps 1 to 10 of Experiment VI.B.
+After running a training task, a file named "trace.json" will be generated in the folder.
+It uses the Chrome trace event format.
+    3. Analyze the execution trace to make Table III.
+We treat NCCL operations and MemcpyDtoD as communication and other operations as computation.

+=== Experiment VI.H ===

+Experiment Summary: We evaluate HiDup, DeepSpeed and FastMoE on 2 machines by training BERT-SGMoE until convergence.

+Software: Same as in Experiment VI.E

+Hardware: Same as in Experiment VI.E

+Workflow:
+    1. Edit "config.py" and set "run_iter" to a large number.
+    2. Follow steps 1 to 10 of Experiment VI.B.
+Manually terminate the training when the loss stops decreasing.

+=== Experiment VI.I ===

+Experiment Summary: We evaluate the impact of our computation and communication time estimation on the strategy found by HiDup.

+Software: Same as in Experiment VI.E

+Hardware: Same as in Experiment VI.E

+Workflow:
+    1. Change "profile_noise" in "config.py" to the noise level for "x% random noise".
+For example, "profile_noise = 0.8" corresponds to "80% random noise" in Table IV.
+    2. Change "profiler_data" in "config.py" by scaling the bandwidth for "±y% communication".
+For example, doubling the bandwidth corresponds to "-50% communication" in Table IV.
+    3. Follow steps 1 to 8 of Experiment VI.B to collect the results for the strategy based on the noisy estimated times.
+Repeat 10 times for "x% random noise" under the same noise level and calculate the average relative time.
+    4. Repeat steps 1 to 3 with different kinds of noise to collect data for Table IV.

+=== Experiment VI.J ===

 Experiment Summary: We study HiDup's strategy search time regarding the number of GPUs and the number of layers for the BERT-SGMoE model.

-Software: Same as in Experiment VI.D
+Software: Same as in Experiment VI.E

-Hardware: Same as in Experiment VI.D
+Hardware: Same as in Experiment VI.E

 Workflow:
     1. Change "nlayers" and "world_size" in "config.py", which are the number of layers and the number of GPUs, respectively.
     2. Run "time python strategy.py" to record the strategy search time.
-    3. Repeat steps 1 and 2 with different numbers of layers and numbers of GPUs to collect data for Figure 10.
+    3. Repeat steps 1 and 2 with different numbers of layers and numbers of GPUs to collect data for Figure 12.